RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/string-types.md

 Additionally, RXU also implements four new built-in functions: STRINGTYPE (returns __BYTES__, __CODEPOINTS__ or __TEXT__, depending on the string type), BYTES (transforms to the BYTES type), CODEPOINTS (transforms to the CODEPOINTS type) and TEXT (transforms to the TEXT type).

+For more details about these built-in functions, please refer to the accompanying document, [_New built-in functions_](new-functions.md).